 Finger-joints

-As time went on, furniture factories needed something simpler to use for assembling furniture than dovetail joints.
+As time went on, furniture factories needed something more straightforward to use for assembling furniture than dovetail joints.
 This was still before the time of dovetail jigs and the router.
 Cutting dovetails required skilled craftsmen to make.
 Finger joints could be accomplished by less skilled craftsmen, saving time and lowering labor costs.

 The finger joint or box joint is a modification of the dovetail, in which all the cuts are made perpendicular to the end of the board.
 Since the cuts aren’t angled, like those of a dovetail, they are easier to cut by hand.
 They’re also easier to cut with a table saw.

 While basic finger joints are consistent in size, they don’t have to be.
-The simple design of the finger joint and the ease of cutting them, allows for an infinite variety of spacing.
-One side could have wide fingers and narrow slots, to match up with narrow fingers and wide slots on the connecting board.
+The simple design of the finger joint and the ease of cutting them allows for an infinite variety of spacing.
+One side could have wide fingers and narrow slots to match up with narrow fingers and wide slots on the connecting board.
 This flexibility of design can make the finished project more attractive.

 Assembly